 Alternatively, the lack of association between delusional traits and JTC may be a result of not examining a clinical sample, therefore any delusional traits that could be linked to bead draws may not be severe enough to show JTC.
 Especially since JTC is only prevalent in 20% of the general population, there may have just not been enough participants that do show JTC in both the beads and Fiancé task.
 Therefore, perhaps using more clinical samples, for example schizophrenics showing high delusional traits who draw fewer beads, or perhaps even Autistic probands with impaired Theory of Mind (Brosnan, Chapman & Ashwin, 2014), would show a stronger link between delusions and JTC, as well as JTC in both the beads and Fiancé tasks.

 There are also issues with motivation and incentive with the beads task.
 Van der Leer and McKay (2014), highlighted multiple confounds prevalent in the beads task, the main one relevant to the present study is motivation.
 In order for participants to have motivation to perform well on the task, the task should be incentivised, because there must be a real cost to collecting more information, rather than just the amount of extra time taken to sample.
 Without an incentive there is no objective reason to collect the data.
 In order to combat this effect, Van der Leer and McKay (2014) remodelled the beads task into a task involving distributing money across lakes containing different coloured fish.
 In the control condition, where there was no incentive, high delusion prone participants gave higher estimates than the low delusion group, with the normal JTC conclusion being reached.
 However, in the incentivised condition high delusion-prone participants gave lower estimates than the low delusion group, who were more likely to perform accurately, and similar to the Bayesian model.
-The researchers suggest that this difference may be that unlike the high delusion group, the low delusion group may be more sensitive to reward therefore will provide more accurate results as they have an incentive to perform well.
+The researchers suggest that this difference may be that, unlike the high delusion group, the low delusion group may be more sensitive to reward therefore will provide more accurate results as they have an incentive to perform well.
 In comparison to the Fiancé task where participants had the incentive of trying to choose a highly ranked “date”, our beads task did not have that incentive.
 Moreover, the incentive is an extremely important variable in optimal choosing, in both optimal choosing tasks and in real world examples.
 For example, the reward of choosing the best employee to benefit the company should act as an incentive to combat the costs of sampling.
 In this version of the beads task, the only incentive was getting the correct answer which may not have been a big enough incentive for the participant, therefore if both tasks were incentivised, there may have been a more significant association between viewing behaviour and bead draws.
 The incentive may also contribute to the consistency of the optimal choosing behaviour effect in research.
 Since the addition of the incentive altered the over and undersampling effects in high and low delusion participants (Van der Leer & McKay, 2014), this may also explain why the Fiancé task has been found to be so consistent across its preliminary measures.
 In the Fiancé task, the same oversampling effect of faces was found even in sample sizes as low as 16 (Furl, Averbeck & McKay, 2014), which may be influenced by participants being routinely influenced and interested by the sampling of faces for an incentive with more emotional valence, rather than the beads task which has less emotional valence.